 Boarding students must satisfy all financial obligations before returning for the fall and/or spring semester.
-All students who have not satisfied all financial obligations before the end of the late registration period as listed in the school calendar will be assessed a late payment fee of \$50.
+All students who have not satisfied all financial obligations before the final billing date of the semester as listed in the school calendar will be assessed a late payment fee of \$100.00.